Ansvia/reframe/README.md

 `anvie/basic-rust` is refering to my github repo: [basic-rust.rf](https://github.com/anvie/basic-rust.rf).

-Build Template
+Build Source
 ----------------

-To create Reframe template is super duper easy, all you needs is write config file `Reframe.toml` at the root project dir, example:
+To create Reframe source is super duper easy, all you needs is write `Reframe.toml` at the root project dir, example:

 ```toml
 [project]